Could it save me money?

 Wherever possible, we generally fit water meters inside your home.
 They need to be fitted on your water supply pipe, which is the pipe that brings water into your home, and we fit them close to your stop tap.
 This is usually found in the kitchen or downstairs toilet.
 If you live in an older house that's been extended or you've changed the layout of your house, it may be elsewhere, like the cellar.

 Our new water meters, Automated Meter Readers (AMRs), can be read remotely, which means we won’t even need to bother you for a meter reading.
 And don't worry about them taking up room in your home - they're about the size of standard baked bean tin.

 Can I change my mind once the water meter has been fitted?

 If a meter is right for you, we believe you'll start saving money straightaway.
-But we guarantee that if, after two years, you find you're not saving we'll give you the option to go back to unmeasured charges.
+The great news is that you can switch back to unmeasured charges any time within two years of the meter being fitted if you find you're not making a saving.
 If you do decide to switch back, the water meter won't be removed but your bills will then be calculated using the rateable value of your home, rather than how much water you use.

 If you have moved into a property which already has a water meter fitted, you can't switch back.
 Since 1990, all new homes have to be fitted with water meters.

 Once you have a meter, we'll send you a bill every six months for the water you've used.
 Your first metered bill will arrive any time within the first six months of your meter being fitted, depending on when we take your meter reading.
 We'll then finalise your 'old' rateable value bill and, if we owe you any money, we'll reduce your first metered bill by this amount (if you owe money from your old bill, we'll ask you to pay the outstanding balance).